240hz/Battalion1944Config/README.md

 Toggle crouch/sprint are better in this game.
 Much easier to do jumps in training range.
 Had problems because I always use hold.
 Was an easy fix.

 trihard 1920x1440 4:3 no pitch/yaw options :(

 ## SCREENS
+these are old screens it looks even better now

 https://i.imgur.com/L1ThELd.jpg